delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 }
 ```

-Constructor functions are very similar in form: create a void object, set the
+Constructor functions are very similar in form: they create a void object, set the
-object properties and return the new object.
+object's properties and return the new object.

 Now we would be able to create shots with something like this: